jsn-jin/micro-econ/README.md

 # micro-econ
-This repo contains python codes for some basic micro-econ models.
+This repo contains python codes for some basic microeconomic models.